Stupa/VedaCampus/README.md

 ### Build

+The included `gulpfile.js` relies on [the `polymer-build` library](https://github.com/Polymer/polymer-build), the same library that powers Polymer CLI.
+Out of the box it will clean the `build` directory, and provide image minification.
+Follow the comments in the `gulpfile.js` to add additional steps like JS transpilers or CSS preprocessors.

-This command performs HTML, CSS, and JS minification on the application dependencies, and generates a service-worker.js file with code to pre-cache the dependencies based on the entrypoint and fragments specified in `polymer.json`.
+`gulpfile.js` also generates a `service-worker.js` file with code to pre-cache the dependencies based on the entrypoint and fragments specified in `polymer.json`.
-The minified files are output to the `build/unbundled` folder, and are suitable for serving from a HTTP/2+Push compatible server.

-In addition the command also creates a fallback `build/bundled` folder, generated using fragment bundling, suitable for serving from non H2/push-compatible servers or to clients that do not support H2/Push.

-    polymer build
+    npm run build

 ### Preview the build

-This command serves the minified version of the app at `http://localhost:8080` in an unbundled state, as it would be served by a push-compatible server:

-    polymer serve build/unbundled

-This command serves the minified version of the app at `http://localhost:8080` generated using fragment bundling:
+This command serves the minified version of the app at `http://localhost:8080`:

-    polymer serve build/bundled
+    polymer serve build/

 ### Run tests